The Tameness of Quantum Field Theory, Part I -- Amplitudes: Tame geometry and o-minimal structures

 Note that $\bbR_{\rm an,exp}$ has to be used to make the complex exponential $e^z$ definable.
 To see this, we first note that $e^z$ with domain $\bbC$ is never definable, since $e^{z} = e^{r + i \phi} = e^{r}(\cos \phi + i \sin \phi)$ and the graph of the sine- and cosine-functions on all of $\bbR$, cannot be definable due to the fact that the projection to the $\phi$-axis results in an infinite discrete set of zeros.
 To make $e^z$ definable, we restrict the domain of $z$, say by demanding $0\leq \phi \leq a$.
 Note that $\cos(\phi), \sin(\phi)$ restricted to the domain $0\leq \phi \leq a$ are restricted analytic functions. $e^r$, $r \in \bbR$ is not restricted analytic and $\bbR_{\rm an, exp}$ has to be used to make $e^z$ definable on the domain $0\leq \phi \leq a$.
 We stress that even though $\bbR_{\rm an, exp}$ is significantly larger than $\bbR_{\rm alg}$, there are commonly appearing functions that are \textit{not} definable in this structure.
 Most notably, neither the Gamma-function $\Gamma(x)$ on $(0,\infty)$ nor the Riemann Zeta-function on $(1,\infty)$ are definable in $\bbR_{\rm an, exp}$ as shown in \cite{vandendries_macintyre_marker_1997}.

 It is important to stress that the theory of o-minimal structures is very rich and still under investigation.
 To give an example of this, let us note that a longstanding question of whether or not one can construct an o-minimal structure that makes both $\Gamma(x)|_{(0,\infty)}$ and $\zeta(x)|_{(1,\infty)}$ definable was only answered very recently.
 It has been proved more than two decades ago in \cite{VANDENDRIES200161} that one construct two different o-minimal structures making either one or the other function definable.
 To show that there is a structure in which \textit{both} are definable was only achieved earlier this year in \cite{Rolinetal}.
 This example indicates that, in general, it is not possible to simply combine o-minimal structures to find larger structures.
+This fact has been known for a longer time already, with the first examples given in \cite{MR1992825}.
 Whether or not there is a single o-minimal structure that suffices for all physical applications is an open and challenging question.
 In this work, it will be often sufficient to consider the o-minimal structure $\bbR_{\rm an, exp}$, but it is important to keep in mind that the generalized finiteness properties and the logical completeness statements are present in all o-minimal structures.